reallydss1985/learngit/readme.txt

 Creating a new branch is quick and simple. fixed branch --no-ff merge

-dev : play game end
+dev : play game endnew line